 President Julius Nyerere of Tanzanian arrive in London on Sunday (11th October) for brief talks with Britain's Prime Minister Mr.

-President Julius Nyerere of Tanzanian arrive in London on Sunday (11th October) for brief talks with Britain's Prime Minister Mr. Heath, before continuing on to New York and the United Nations General Assembly.
+Background: President Julius Nyerere of Tanzanian arrive in London on Sunday (11th October) for brief talks with Britain's Prime Minister Mr. Heath, before continuing on to New York and the United Nations General Assembly.
 The talks are expected to be dominated by the issue over the British proposal to supply arms to South Africa.